 However after I’m in, I didn’t even manage to get a job for at least after a week of searching!

-Companies ONLY want specialists who can do unrealistic tasks like “Getting 2000 likes for our Facebook page” or “Getting 5,000 views for our Youtube videos”
+Companies only want specialists who can do unrealistic tasks like “Getting 2000 likes for our Facebook page” or “Getting 5,000 views for our Youtube videos”

 Sure it’s nearly impossible for us but specialists who are popular in social media with thousands of followers can do this easily.

-The only job I was lucky to find was to reply comments on Facebook and Twitter but even for that, the pay wasn’t as much as I expected.
+The only job I was lucky to find was to reply to comments on Facebook and Twitter but even for that, the pay wasn’t as much as I expected.